 I thought I’d offer a chapter on a little book I’m working on about the life of Jesus.
 I’ve read a couple little books about Jesus, and both profoundly affected my life.
 It has been a dream of mine to write a similar book in hopes it would bless others like these two blessed me.

-Well, it had been roughly 490 years, and thus an anticipation of something big happening.
-John the Baptist had people everywhere coming to be baptized and prepare for the event.
+It had indeed been roughly 490 years since the prophecy of Daniel began the timeclock, and thus an anticipation of something big happening.
+John the Baptist’s message to repent and prepare lest you fall into the hands of an angry Messiah had people everywhere coming to be baptized to be made worthy of his appearance.
 Pharisees, scribes and priests were looking at their station in society and wondering whether and where they fit into God’s great plan.
 Did they look the part?
 They followed the laws of Moses scrupulously.
 Of that, no one watching them could doubt.

 Herod the Great left three sons in charge of Israeli regions.
-No doubt they wondered about the Messiah and whether, like Herod, they would be replaced, or perhaps even they might fit the bill.
+No doubt they wondered about the Messiah and whether, like Herod, they would be replaced, or perhaps even fit the bill.
 Zealots roamed the streets, perhaps like Islamic extremists of our day, discerning the times, believing they may have a role in a great apocalyptic end-times event, and wondering what their role might be in throwing off the unclean yoke of the Roman rulers and ushering in the Messianic Kingdom.
 In short, the Jewish world needed a hero.
-And however this hero would come, and behave, and rule, it would be nothing like the Messiah would do so.
-Those who were not fascinated, smitten and hooked were scandalized by this Jesus of Nazareth.
+And however they believed this hero would come, and behave, and rule, it would be nothing like the Messiah would actually do.
+Rather, those who were not fascinated, smitten and hooked were scandalized by this Jesus of Nazareth.

 He created a buzz throughout Galilee with his works, signs, and teachings, and now came back to Nazareth.
 Local boy made good.
 Perhaps a parade would be in order.
-Yeah, there was a parade all right.
+There was to be a parade all right.

-Like the Presidential candidate who goes to his home town of his humble beginnings to announce his candidacy, it was Jesus’s own coming into Nazareth, that the Kingdom of God was announced to the world.
+Like the Presidential candidate who goes to his home town of his humble beginnings to announce his candidacy, it was in Jesus’s own coming into Nazareth that the Kingdom of God was announced to the world.
 The townsfolk was pretty excited to see him, a prophet of God whom they heard was doing some pretty remarkable things.
 Perhaps they would see something from him as well.
 They gave him the seat of honor in their synagogue, and handed him a scroll to read and teach from.
-This should be good.
+This should be good, they thought.
 Still, they were a cynical lot.
 We might even want to name Nazareth the “Show Me” town.

 Jesus unrolled the scroll, search for and then read a Messianic verse from the great prophet Isaiah: